Mwajiduddin/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <h2 align="center">Utilizing RDP protocol</h2>

 We can observe RDP (Remote Desktop Protocol) traffic by its protocol and port number in Wireshark.
-We can do this by filter RDP traffic by typing "tcp.port == 3389" in the top bar and you will see a continuous display of traffic.
+We can do this by filtering RDP traffic by typing in "tcp.port == 3389" in the top bar and seeing a continuous display of traffic.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b28.png" />